 University of the Incarnate Word – Light the Way

-This tradition has been going on for 30 years.
+This holiday tradition has been going on for 30 years.
 In November, the University of the Incarnate Word kicks off the holiday season with a bang.
 This year on November 19th, over 8,500 people came to witness the lights turn on.
-Guests were treated to fireworks and a visit from Santa and Mrs. Claus (who entered via horse-drawn carriage) in addition to the reception.
-Almost one million lights are used to decorate the UIW campus.
+Guests view fireworks and get to visit Santa and Mrs. Claus (who entered via horse-drawn carriage) in addition to the reception.
+The school uses almost one million lights to decorate the UIW campus.
 The lights are on nightly until January 6, 2017.
 The public is free to explore through that date.

 Purdue University – Purdue Christmas Show

 This holiday tradition is now in its 83rd year!
-The Purdue Christmas Show is run by the Purdue Musical Organizations.
+The Purdue Musical Organizations runs the Purdue Christmas Show.
 It is held every year on the first weekend of December.
 Thanks to technology, the show is now available to people; PBS airs a one-hour version of the show throughout the holiday season.
 The student singers in this show are not music majors—Purdue does not have a school of music.
 These are students studying in all sorts of fields who just happen to love singing and performing.
 The elaborate sets, which take three months to build, add to the fun festivities.

 Purdue University can be found in West Lafayette, IN.
 This public university hosts over 30,000 undergraduates, any of which are free to audition for the music groups on campus and therefore the annual Christmas Show.

 Seton Hall University – Christmas at the Hall